ljnconsult/UXLessonsBlog/_drafts/top-ux-design-tools-for-2018.md

 Adobe XD is slightly different though, it was created from the ground up by Adobe as a rapid design/prototyping tool for UX designers.
 The biggest benefits of using XD are the ability to do design and prototyping all in one tool and its integration with other Adobe tools.
 If you already use Photoshop and Illustrator in your design workflow, then it may make sense for you to use XD as your prototyping tool.

 UXers should definitely familiarize themselves with Photoshop and Illustrator.
 I still see many companies listing proficiency with Adobe tools as preferred skills.
 Photoshop and Illustrator are the tools I first learned in my early years as a web designer and I still use Photoshop and Illustrator in my UX work today.
 By the way, I taught myself Photoshop and Illustrator from books many years ago and you can to.
-If you don’t want to learn from books check out Lynda.com and similar website for tutorials. &nbsp;
+If you don’t want to learn from books check out Lynda.com and similar website for tutorials.

 **A Popular UX Design Tool**